-- Ensure that schools have effective processes in place to track pupil progress, set realistic targets and ensure appropriate provision to meet needs - Narrow the attainment gap between EAL pupils (English as Additional Language) and all pupils by establishing individual and school performance summaries for BME pupils - Use data to identify specific support packages for schools - Increase the capacity of Ethnic Minority and Traveller Achievement Service (EMTAS) Team to meet the needs of schools through personalised support in learning and teaching.
+- Ensure that schools have effective processes in place to track pupil progress, set realistic targets and ensure appropriate provision to meet needs - Narrow the attainment gap between EAL pupils (English as Additional Language) and all pupils by establishing individual and school performance summaries for BME pupils and using data to identify specific support packages for schools - Increase the capacity of Ethnic Minority and Traveller Achievement Service (EMTAS) Team to meet the needs of schools through personalised support in learning and teaching to meet individual school needs

-- Through the SIP programme all schools have been supported to ensure that they have effective systems in place to track the progress of pupils from BME backgrounds, set realistic targets and ensure provision in the school is appropriate to the needs of the pupils - School performance summaries have been made available to support services allowing them to identify targeted packages of support to individuals and groups of pupils.
-As a result, the attainment gap has been narrowed at Key Stages 2 and 4 - Targeted work has been carried out by the EMTAS Team to support schools to build the capacity of all staff in meeting the needs of students through a range of programmes including the New Arrivals Programme and the EAL Toolkit - Two teachers from the EMTAS team have been trained as ECAR (Every Child a Reader) and ECC (Every Child Counts) teachers.
-During this training, these staff supported identified groups of pupils from a BME background in order to narrow the attainment gap - An Early Years BME project was carried out throughout 2010 which included crossphase working and external support through the National Strategy Link Adviser for Early Years and EAL - Opportunities were provided for senior leaders in all schools to attend training events addressing equality, diversity and community cohesion.
-These whole day events provided up to date information in relation to equality and diversity matters in general, and matters to do with race equality, cultural diversity, religion and belief, and community
+- Through the School Improvement Partner (SIP) programme all schools have been supported to ensure that they have effective systems in pace to track the progress of pupils from BME backgrounds and to set realistic targets and ensure provision in the school is appropriate to the needs of the pupils - School performance summaries have been made available to support services allowing them to identify targeted packages of support to individuals and groups of pupils.
+As a result, the attainment gap has been narrowed at Key Stages 2 and 4 - Targeted work has been carried out by the EMTAS team to support schools to build the capacity of all staff in meeting the needs of students through a range of programmes including the New Arrivals Programme and the EAL toolkit. - Two teachers from the EMTAS team have been trained as ECAR (Every Child a Reader) and ECC (Every Child Counts) teachers.
+During this training, these staff supported identified groups of pupils from a BME background in order to narrow the attainment gap - An Early Years BME project was carried out throughout 2010 which included crossphase working and external support through the National Strategy link adviser for Early Years and EAL. - Opportunities were provided for senior leaders in all schools to attend training events addressing equality, diversity and community cohesion.
+These whole day events provided up to date information in relation to equality and diversity matters in general, and matters to do with race equality, cultural diversity, religion and belief, and community cohesion more particularly.
+This supports schools to create objectives for their own equality plans, and helps them to meet the Equality Duty 2011.

-- cohesion more particularly.
-This supports schools to create objectives for their own equality plans, and helps them to meet the Equality Duty 2011 - Opportunities were also made available for staff to reflect on how the curriculum can be utilised to address race equality, cultural diversity, religion and belief and community cohesion with practitioners from within the city explaining how they already engage with these matters.
+• Opportunities were also made available for staff to reflect on how the curriculum can be utilised to address race equality, cultural diversity, religion and belief and community cohesion with practitioners from within the City explaining how they already engage with these matters.

-- Develop an assessment framework to identify Lead Schools/Teachers for EAL - Audit current provision in special schools and schools where there is good EAL practice to establish a breadth of specialist expertise that can be used to develop practice across schools - Identify Lead Schools/Teachers in each SEN in each of the five locality areas supported by specialist partnership working - Identify three cross phase Lead Schools for EAL - Establish and implement a training package for staff in Lead Schools for EAL by supporting the development of systems and processes to track progress and inform school improvement activity - Establish systems to quality assure the support offered by Lead Schools/Teachers - In light of the current re-organisation of services, ensure effective working practices within the revised EMTAS Team - Facilitate the development of an EAL network to be led by a Lead Teacher for EAL with the support of a local authority officer.
+- Develop an assessment framework to identify Lead Schools/Teachers for EAL - Audit current provision in special schools and schools where there is good EAL practice to establish a breadth of specialist expertise that can be used to develop practice across schools - Identify lead schools/teachers in each SEN in each of the five locality areas supported by specialist partnership working - Identify three cross phase lead schools for EAL - Establish and implement a training package for staff in lead schools for EAL by supporting the development of systems and processes to track progress and inform school improvement activity - Establish systems to quality assure the support offered by lead schools/teachers - In light of the current re-organisation of services, ensure effective working practices within the revised EMTAS team Facilitate the development of an EAL network to be led by a Lead teacher for EAL with the support of a Local Authority Officer